What will you learn in your Diploma of Early Childhood Education and Care course?

 - ✔ A Registered Early Childhood Education Care Facility to complete vocational placement

-There are no formal prerequisites for this qualification, however students must be at least 18 years of age and have good English skills (equivalent to year 10 English).
+There are no formal prerequisites for this qualification, however students must be at least 18 years of age, have good English skills (equivalent to year 10 English) and basic computer skills.

 Please read Inspire Education’s student handbook before enrolling by going to the following link >>> https://docs.google.com/document/d/1MQsF3cN8ksX-UvCln1pLO7ZcNhms1UXMcuxR0hbH6Ow/edit